 Newfoundland

-Standing about 30 inches at the shoulder with a weight of up to 150 pounds, meet the heavyweight nanny dog- Newfoundland or, if you like, Newfie.
+Meet the Newfoundland, or Newfie- a heavyweight nanny dog.
 While arguments on the pronunciation of the dog’s name might be contested, the breed’s reputation as a good-tempered giant dog is indisputable.

 Country of Origin